willhampshire/LinkedIn-scraping---updated---original-by-Luke-Barousse/README.md

 # Modified LinkedIn data scraping script, original by Luke Barousse

 Luke's scraping script wasn't working for my browser, perhaps due to date and region.
-I have therefore modified it so that it will.
+I have therefore modified it so that the majority of it works - there is some functionality that is still broken though.
 Please follow Luke's guide for installation etc. https://github.com/lukebarousse/Job_Analysis